Oil and gas loom large in Libya’s transition from chaos

-This state of destructive anarchy has not only jeopardised the well-being of Libyans but has been detrimental to the interests of the international community, including those of the West.
+The ongoing state of destructive anarchy has not only jeopardised the well-being of Libyans but has been detrimental to the interests of the international community, including those of the West.

 The approaches followed to reach a settlement to the Syria, Iraq and Yemen conflicts cannot be applied to Libya; neither can the Egyptian and Tunisian recipes.

 Because of its ethnic, regional and tribal composition, as well as its political history since independence, especially the more than four decades of Qaddafi’s rule, Libya is different from other Arab countries.
-To ensure the transition that Libyans and the world want, a different approach is needed for this sparsely populated North African country.
+To ensure the transition Libyans and the world want, a different approach is needed for this sparsely populated North African country.
 Through their ongoing dialogue, Libyans are trying to figure that out.

 One particular asset that helps Libya overcome its travails will be its natural riches.
-Oil and gas exports will be vital factors in the future stability of Libya, despite the vicissitudes of the world market.
+Oil and gas exports will be vital factors in the future stability in Libya, despite the vicissitudes of the world market.

 Hydrocarbon exports can finance the rebuilding of military and security institutions without recourse to loans or foreign assistance.
 They can also provide the revenue the country needs for economic recovery.
-The implementation of economic programmes, especially infrastructure projects, can start immediately with steady oil and gas output.
+The implementation of economic programmes, especially that of infrastructure projects, can start immediately with steady oil and gas output.

 The full resumption of hydrocarbon exports from Libya will require some time.
 The return to peace and normality will be an uphill battle requiring vision and perseverance but it is not too early to start planning for the sound use of oil and gas management in Libya once a sustainable political agreement is reached.

-Oil and gas will help ensure a speedy and sustainable return from a state of anarchy to a state of stability, democratic rule and economic prosperity.
+Oil and gas will definitely help ensure a speedy and sustainable return from a state of anarchy to a state of stability, democratic rule and economic prosperity.